femosc2/politweet/README.md

 **Welcome to the Politweet!** A simple web application designed to compare swedish politicians based on their Twitter statistics.
 Follow the instrictions below, if you encounter any difficulties, don't hesitate to submit your issue [here](https://github.com/femosc2/politweet/issues).

+### Tweepy

+#### How to use and install the Tweepy library using Python2

+The Politweet backend is built on Python2.7 utilizing the Tweepy API library and requires a computer capable of running Python2.7 scripts.
+Follow the instrictions below, if you encounter any difficulties, don't hesitate to submit your issue!

 ## Usage

 ### 1.